speedfuns/okami/readme.md

 - Read through the CSS files to understand their places in life
 - Fix `calculateChallengeSimilarity` cuz that shit ain't actually being utilised at all
+- Fix issue where a cell can be empty

 ## Resources